FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Revit-Interop.md

 If you did not complete the last section, click the File &gt; Open and choose **farnsworth09.axm** from the FormIt Primer folder

 #### Import Data from FormIt into Revit
+In this exercise we will use Revit 2018 which has improved importing capabilities, as well as the ability to import materials from FormIt!
+Previous versions of the FormIt Converter do not have these features

+1. Open the **farnsworth09.axm** file in FormIt.
+The **plan image** and the **furniture** layer are turned **off**

+2. Only visible objects will be imported to Revit in order to save processing time.
+This also gives you control over what is imported

-1. Open Revit.
-Start a new project.
-Go to the **Add-Ins** tab.
+1. Start **Revit 2018**.
+Start a new project with an **Architectural template**

+4. Go to the **Add-Ins** tab.
 Find the **FormIt Converter** panel.
 Choose **Import FormIt to RVT** from the drop down menu

     ![](./images/9a7673f7-a265-49c8-b665-325e9618ac65.png)

-2. Choose **farnsworth07.axm** from the FormIt Primer folder.
+2. Choose **farnsworth09.axm** from the FormIt Primer folder

-3. This process will take a few minutes as Revit converts each object in the FormIt file into individual Mass, Generic, and Furniture family instances.
+3. This process will take a minute.
+Revit converts each FormIt group into a family of the category we specified

+4. If there are any errors importing FormIt geometry, then Revit will list those.
+You can go back to FormIt and investigate these groups

+5. Go to the default 3D view, and turn on Realistic visual style.
+Our model has imported with materials applied

     ![](./images/cce7e450-4f6b-4f05-bdb1-88c385f58040.png)